i-am-abhay/kendrick/README.md

 <br>

-No Gemini API key is required for the local communication pipeline.

 Your audio and text can be processed directly on your device rather than being sent to a cloud AI provider simply to be understood.

 **Your voice stays with you.
 Your words stay with you.**